emericg/MiniVideo/mini_thumbnailer/README.md

 -------------------------

-Do not forget "FindLibMiniVideo.cmake" directory in the cmake/modules/, which defines how to find the library (libminivideoframework.so file) and its header (minivideoframework.h file) In case of problem, it may be necessary to manually indicate the paths of these files.
+Do not forget "FindLibMiniVideo.cmake" directory in the cmake/modules/, which defines how to find the library (libminivideo.so file) and its header (minivideo.h file) In case of problem, it may be necessary to manually indicate the paths of these files.

-minivideo library must have been built first.
+minivideo library must have been built first!

 > $ cd mini_thumbnailer/build/
 > $ cmake ..